 - Nothing justifies abusive behaviour.
-Many forms of abuse are criminal - Alcohol and drugs contribute to abuse but they are not the cause of it.

-- Once a pattern of abuse has been established it is very difficult to stop without outside help. - Leaving an abusive relationship is very difficult and in some cases, the worker, their closest friends and family members are at extreme risk of harm. - Be patient.
+Many forms of abuse are criminal acts; - Alcohol and drugs contribute to abuse but they are not the cause of it; - Once a pattern of abuse has been established it is very difficult to stop without outside help; - Leaving an abusive relationship is very difficult and in some cases, the worker, their closest friends and family members are at extreme risk of harm; - Be patient.
 You need to understand that people can only take action to leave an abusive situation when they are ready.
 Tell them you believe in their ability to make changes when they are ready.
-Offer support. - If you witness an assault and you are having trouble coping with the incident after the fact you might need some outside assistance.
+Offer support; - If you witness an assault and you are having trouble coping with the incident after the fact you might need some outside assistance.
 Contact your EAP.

-For more information on domestic violence, visit: www. neighboursfriendsandfamilies.ca/eng/.
+For more information on domestic violence,

+www.neighboursfriendsandfamilies.ca/

-For information on workplace violence and its prevention see the WHSC Resource Line, entitled, Workplace Violence: Predictable and Preventable.
+For information on prevention of workplace violence and harassment see WHSC Resource Lines, entitled, Workplace Violence: Predictable and Preventable and Workplace Harassment: From Investigation to Prevention.